flofriday/goafk/README.md

 # goafk
-Leave your keyboard with confidence
+Leave your terminal with confidence

 Work in progress, currently not functional.